What services are offered by Belgian consular officers?

 - You are Belgian and you live permanently abroad, consult the section Consular administrative assistance.

-B. What services are NOT offered by Belgian consular officers?
+What services are not offered by Belgian consular officers?

 - Intervening in private affairs (for example, hotel bookings, the payment of hotel bills, storing your luggage, finding accommodation, the payment of medical expenses, customs’ transactions, fines, legal fees, bail payments, fetching back an abducted child or accommodating a minor, the enforcement of a Belgian civil order in a third country, or obliging another country to settle a family dispute, inquiries into crimes or deaths, etc.).